Legal Burnout: The Signs and The Solution

 - Asking colleagues not to call/put clients through to you after a certain time

-Though sticking to them may be hard initially, boundaries like these will ingrain a positive work ethic within you and help you to steer-clear of the dreaded B-word!
+Though sticking to them may be hard initially, boundaries like these will ingrain a positive work ethic within you and help you to steer clear of the dreaded B-word (burnout!).

-If you’ve take our advice with our previous tip, you’ve got your professional life down to a T, now its time for your personal life: Your time outside of work.
+If you’ve taken our advice with our previous tip, you’ve got your professional life down to a T, now it’s time for your personal life: Your time outside of work.

 Taking time out of your evening or weekend to do something that you enjoy is a great way to relieve stress and have fun!
 This could be yoga, catching up with friends, reading a book, going on a walk or having a bath; it doesn’t matter what you’re doing, only that you enjoy doing it!

 A lawyer’s role requires them to spend a lot of time on admin duties, in fact, Metajure states that lawyers spend up to 6 hours per week on document management – That is nearly a whole working day!

 Writing up attendance notes, composing emails and writing up contracts are huge tasks and the pressures of such can be a key contributor to legal burnout.

 That being said, there are so many new and exciting technologies out there that can ensure a more efficient and quicker way to capture the said documentation, and no we’re not talking about analogue tapes – They need to go!